Welcome to Saint Andrew

 Our symbol depicts the moment when Andrew introduces Jesus to Peter.

-the week of november 28, 2021 - the first sunday of advent
+the week of january 16, 2021 - the second sunday in ordinary time

 Parishioners of Saint Andrew

 Armando & Isabella